- Garden / Landscaping / Patio — 227

 - HVAC / Air Conditioning — 109

 - Floors / Tile / Hardwood — 105

 - Doors / Garages — 103

 Easy Renovation Tips for Creating a Beautiful Baby Nursery

 Having a baby is a huge milestone that will forever change your life – starting with your home.
 Welcoming a baby into your home means renovating a space that’s designed for taking care of your smallest family member.

 It’s the first room your child will ever have so let’s make it a good one!
 Transforming a room into a beautiful nursery doesn’t have to be time consuming or expensive.
-There are a number of quick fixes and updates that can turn a standard space into a healthy safe haven for your new baby.
+Some quick fixes and updates can turn a standard space into a healthy safe haven for your new baby.